bbc/gel/src/components/masthead.md

 </div>
 ```

 This contains the priority/promoted links and more.
-The account link is revealed under circumstances where JavaScript has not run or Flexbox is not supported, which would mean the links in the bar above are hidden and not available.
+The account link is revealed under circumstances where JavaScript has not run, which would mean the links in the bar above are hidden and not available.

 Note the `<h2>` heading.
 This is hidden from assistive technologies but used as a visual label.
 It becomes the group label for the list via `aria-labelledby`.